trevorsandy/lpub3d/tools/docs/README.txt

 -Unique splash 3D model displayed during pdf printing, png, jpg and bmp image export (r657) -Multi-step callouts are now movable (r656)
--ldglite update to 1.3.1 executable with -2g,2x option hardcoded for sharper images with offscreen rendering (r655) -Force to empty the cache before creating a PDF (r654) -Synchronize 'prev', 'next' and 'goto' page menu items (r653) -Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652)
+-ldglite update to 1.3.1 executable with -2g,2x option hardcoded for sharper images with offscreen rendering (r655) -Disable Clear Cache menu when no file is loaded (r686) -Force to empty the cache before creating a PDF (r654) -Synchronize 'prev', 'next' and 'goto' page menu items (r653) -Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652)